millerjl1701/millerjl1701-samba/README.markdown

 ### Contributors

 To see who is involved with this module, see the [GitHub list of contributors](https://github.com/millerjl1701/millerjl1701-samba/graphs/contributors) or the [CONTRIBUTORS document](CONTRIBUTORS).

+## Credits

+This module was inspired from the excellent design work of the [sgnl05/sgnl05-sssd](https://github.com/sgnl05/sgnl05-sssd) puppet module.
+I loved how I could use it to specify a configuration file at will without having to wrangle parameterized classes for management of sssd.
+As that modules does, I used the sssd.conf template from [walkamongus/sssd](https://github.com/walkamongus/sssd) to generate concat fragments which then are assembled into the final samba configuration file.